jumpycastle/xmlrpc.net-poc/README.md

 # 12/29 Update: File Exfiltration

 *Summary:* Some XXEs don't directly return file contents in HTTP server responses.
-These cases don't actually demonstrate how the true impact of how the vulnerability could be exploited.
-What increases this vulnerability to high severity is the ability exfiltrate file data.
-The following steps demonstrate how an attacker can still achieve file exfiltration by hosting a malicious DTD on a system that they control, and then invoking the external DTD from within the in-band XXE payload.
+These cases don't actually demonstrate the true impact of exploitation, or the ability to exfiltrate file data.
+The following steps demonstrate how an attacker can still achieve file exfiltration via XXE on XML-RPC.NET by hosting a malicious DTD on a system they control, and then invoke the external DTD from within the in-band XXE payload.

 5. Host a malicious DTD on a file server the attacker controls.
 The system should host a malicious XML, containing: